 How to Stay Here Free with Points:

 There are a couple of ways you can stay at this hotel for free.
 The first is via staying at Hyatt properties and earning points through stays.
-If you are going to try to earn free nights this way, make sure to check out the Hyatt Gold Passport Promotion page – here you will find a variety of ways to earn Hyatt points and any promotions that are currently being offered to accelerate your earning power.
+If you are going to try to earn free nights this way, make sure to check out the World of Hyatt Promotion page – here you will find a variety of ways to earn Hyatt points and any promotions that are currently being offered to accelerate your earning power.
 This method will take some time, but if you are a frequent business traveler, it absolutely can be done.